92386682/Workshop_Task_8/README.md

  ![image](https://github.com/user-attachments/assets/ee75e3f4-b2ca-437f-83a7-f410890c16cc)

 ##Problems and possible developement

-Aside from the unintentional creation of the stalkertron.5000, applying pixel filters to emulate CRT graphics would have tied this work together nicely.
+Aside from the major problem that the unintentional creation of the stalkertron.5000 poses to this code on a conceptual level, applying pixel filters to emulate CRT graphics would have tied this work together nicely.
 The non functional if/else statement is something that I don't understand, and likely just needs a small syntax fix, which I unfortunately cannot find the time to do.
 On the whole, the retrieval and interaction with the API were simple, aside from the complications arising from pulling jpg. files from urls